Deadeye5589/RedButton/README.md

 * 08
 * 09
 * 10
+* 99

 Next you can throw any MP3 or Wave file in this folders you want to play.
 Since it is not possible to leave folders empty, I suggest that you simply copy your songs in each folder that you don't need too.
 This was the program will always find a file to play.
 The files must be named 001 ...
 255.mp3 or 001...255.wav

-Inside the root folder you can also store a single filed named 001.mp3 or 001.wav
+Inside the folder no. 99 you can also store a single filed named 001.mp3 or 001.wav

 ## How to use
 The Red Button has 3 functions: